aaudevart/COURSERA-ML_with_TF_certif/README.md

 ### Week 2

 - Relu: It only returns x if x is greater than zero
 - Softmax takes a set of values, and effectively picks the biggest one
-- split data into training and test sets To test a network with previously unseen data
+- Split data into training and test sets To test a network with previously unseen data

 ### Week 3: CNN